 All ‘thinking’ people have an obligation to ensure that we protect our values and our democratic way of life.
 Already ancient philosophers such as Plato and Socrates indicated that we need to be bold to speak what is true.

 Society is greatly assisted by the new technologies that have become available in recent decades.
-Everybody can use the same technology both for good but also to undermine democracy, use hate speech and distribute fake and false news.
+Everybody can use the same technology both for good but also to undermine democracy, use hate speech, bigotry, conspiracy theories and distribute fake and false news.
 However, we can also use that same technology to verify and fact check.
 Technology is neutral.
+People are drawn to sensation,inciting rhetoric , public shaming.
+Throughout history this has been misused and you don’t need social media for it, but yes social media is most certainly used for that as well.

 Overall, the use of technology by those supporting the truth, democracy and a harmonious society is many times larger than those who misuse the technology.
 This of course makes sense as most people want to pursue the truth.
 The problem is that the misuse of technology has been very damaging and is right so receiving an enormous amount of attention.